alexracape/tascii/README.md

 - `data` contains the raw data we collected during needfinding and usability studies
 - `design` contains screenshots of the user interface along with some some commentary about our design decisions
 - `final_report` contains a LaTeX document and a pdf with an overarching review of our work

+These folders all contain there own documentation which goes into greater detail.
+We encourage you to dig around and check out our work!